My Path isn't Your Path

 Being exposed to such varying degrees of perception broaden my perspective, whether I want it broadened or not.

-I simple book club meeting turns into a comparison between growing up in the Middle East to another friends experience in Brooklyn.
+A seemingly simple book club meeting turns into a comparison between growing up in the Middle East to another friends experience in Brooklyn.
 The Jewish Pharmacist from Colorado has a different take on the book than the Muslim immigrant from Syria.

 Walking down the street exposes me to someone sleeping in a cardboard box, another person walking between cars stopped at a red light asking for money.
 Daily, I walk past million dollar homes beautifully set around world class museums on boulevards full of fine art.
 Paradoxically, the people living on the street seem so out of place.